atreyee80/bikesharing/README.md

-# Results: Using the visualizations you have in your Tableau Story, describe the results of each visualization underneath the image.
+# Results: Using the visualizations you have in your Tableau Story.
 This dashboard shows an overview of bike riding services at NYC is so polular https://public.tableau.com/app/profile/atreyee.dhar/viz/201908-citibike-tripdata-Book8/NYCStory